 Make a Plan to Take Care of Your Parents

 Ideally, you and your parents mutually accept the premise that they might need help might in the future.
-Now you can get down to business.
+Then you can get down to business.
+Here are a couple of suggested discussion topics for your conversation on how your parents’ future care might play out:

 Figuring Out the “Where”